Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/EditData/EditFeatureAttachments/README.md

 6. To delete an attachment from the selected feature, use the `feature.deleteAttachment()`.
 7. By default, edits are automatically applied to the service and `applyEdits` does not need to be called.

-## Additional information

-Attachments can only be added to and accessed on service feature tables when their `hasAttachments` property is true.

 ## Relevant API

 * ApplyEdits